 Welcome to the 10th Annual Safe Patient Handling Conference.
 This conference is co-provided by the New York State Department of Labor (NYSDOL), Western New York Council on Occupational Safety and Health (WNYCOSH) and the New York State Zero Lift Task Force (ZLTF).
 The NYSDOL has overall responsibility for obtaining Continuing Education Credits, WNYCOSH has the bookkeeping responsibility, and the ZLTF is instrumental in the development and promotion of the conference.
 All have partnered to ensure the 10th Annual Safe Patient Handling Conference provides an excellent learning opportunity for all those in attendance.
+All speakers have signed Conflict of Interest Disclosure Statements.
+No conflicts have been declared which on in conflict with their conference role.

 2018 Conference Format: